- Puerto Rico Embraces Vote on Future of Vieques(2001/07/29)

 Navy officers also cited the military's Kosovo operations for why it must bomb Vieques.
 Admiral Conrad Lautenbacher, Deputy Chief of Naval Operations stated that "events in Kosovo should remind us of the value of the forward presence provided by combat-ready Carrier Battle Groups and Amphibious Ready Groups...
 The THEODORE ROOSEVELT Battle Group commenced highly successful strike operations three days after entering the Mediterranean and only 10 days after beginning her regularly scheduled deployment."

-The ROOSEVELT battle group's performance, said Lautenbacher, "is noteworthy for its many successes: scores of fixed targets destroyed, more than 400 tactical targets destroyed or damaged, and in excess of 3,000 sorties without a single loss...It takes a proper level of resources and the most realistic training we can provide prior to deploying -- precisely the type of coordinated, live fire training conducted at the Atlantic Fleet Weapons Testing Facility at Vieques."
+The ROOSEVELT battle group's performance, said Lautenbacher, "is noteworthy for its many successes: scores of fixed targets destroyed, more than 400 tactical targets destroyed or damaged, and in excess of 3,000 sorties without a single loss...It takes a proper level of resources and the most realistic training we can provide prior to deploying -- precisely the type of coordinated, live fire training conducted at

 As The Washington Times explained last year:"In December 1998, the USS Carl Vinson battle group was in combat within eight hours of arriving on station in the Persian Gulf, firing cruise missiles against Iraq.
 The last seven carrier battle groups deployed have seen combat in such places as Iraq, Kosovo and Afghanistan.
 Vieques prepared them."